I.B | improving.biz | Improving Business | InnoStratix

 Owners pay for it.

-Can you hear the signal through the noise?
+Can you pinpoint the signal in the noise?

 Selling the business should yield its greatest payoff.